Sh4rpL1nQ/WpfChess/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for fun and testing purposes.
+These instructions will get you a copy of the project and let it run on your local machine for fun and testing purposes.

 ## Table of Contents
 [Deployment](#deploy)